-Alopecia barbae or beard hair loss is a disease that makes it just as difficult for men to deal with as hereditary balding.
-However, this form of alopecia affects the beard and does not follow a common pattern: when and where bald spots appear is unpredictable.
+Alopecia barbae or beard hair loss is a disease that makes it difficult to grow facial hair.
+However, this form of alopecia does not follow a common pattern: when and where bald spots appear is unpredictable.
 It is certain however that all the hair on the affected spots will fall out: these spots are bare as if they were clean shaven.
 Read more about this hair loss disorder below.

-From a medical point of view, beard hair loss is a subspecies of the so-called circular hair loss (technical term: alopecia areata).
-This disease is similar to its beard counterpart, but affects all the areas on the body.
+From a medical point of view, beard hair loss is a subtype of the circular hair loss (alopecia areata).
+This disease is similar to its beard counterpart, but affects the hair on your head.

-To summarize the three most common hair loss types are:
+To summarise the three most common hair loss types are:

 - Androgenetic or Hereditary Hair Loss